 The Low Road

 A tropical, Tiki-inspired kitsch little café in an unassuming spot in Windsor, The Low Road has a home-style feel that has made it a favourite with northsiders.
 Come for the hilarious chalk board messages, stay for the cracking breakfast nosh.

-Banyo’s Putia café has a massive breakfast menu that makes deciding what to order a straight up nightmare.
-Green bowls and vegan crumbles sit alongside more decadent dishes like corn bread chorizo waffles with pulled pork, and buckwheat banoffee waffles with brown sugar banana cream.
-The fact that there are ricotta cannoli doughnuts on the breakfast menu means this is our kind of place.
+Banyo’s Putia Pure Food has a massive breakfast menu that makes deciding what to order a straight up nightmare.
+Green harvest bowls and leek and zucchini omelettes sit alongside more decadent dishes like buttermilk bounty pancakes and a breakfast roll stacked with bacon, scrambled eggs and cheddar.
+The fact that there are brunch cocktails on the menu means this is our kind of place.